 the Affected Party fails to establish, maintain, extend or increase a Letter of Credit when required pursuant to this Agreement, or after reasonable notice fails to replace the issuing bank with another bank acceptable to the beneficiary or

-with respect to Company, at any time, Enron Corp. shall have defaulted on its indebtedness to third parties resulting in an acceleration of obligations of Enron Corp. in excess of $100,000,000, or with respect to Customer, at any time, Alberta Energy Company Ltd. shall have defaulted on its indebtedness to third parties, resulting in an acceleration of obligations of Alberta Energy Company Ltd. in excess of $50,000,000, or
+with respect to Company, at any time, Enron Corp. shall have defaulted on its indebtedness to third parties resulting in an acceleration of obligations of Enron Corp. in excess of $100,000,000, or with respect to Customer, at any time, Alberta Energy Company Ltd. shall have defaulted on its indebtedness to third parties, resulting in an acceleration of obligations of Alberta Energy Company Ltd. in excess of $100,000,000.

-the Guarantor of the Affected Party fails to perform any covenant set forth in the guaranty agreement it delivered in respect of this Agreement, any representation or warranty made by such Guarantor in said guaranty agreement shall prove to have been false or misleading in any material respect when made or when deemed to be repeated or such Guarantor shall take or suffer any actions set forth in item (iv) above as applied to it.

 4.3.
 Other Events.
 In the event Buyer under a Transaction is regulated by a federal, state or local regulatory body, and such body shall disallow all or any portion of any costs incurred or yet to be incurred by Buyer under any provision of this Agreement, such action shall not operate to excuse Buyer from performance of any obligation nor shall such action give rise to any right of Buyer to any refund or retroactive adjustment of the Contract Price provided in any Transaction.
 Notwithstanding the foregoing, if the Affected Party's activities hereunder become subject to regulation of any kind whatsoever under any law (other than with respect to New Taxes) to a greater or different extent than that existing on the Effective Date and such regulation either